OperationalDev/operationaldev.com/content/post/hosting-part1.md

 You can now edit mypost.md with the text editor of your choice.

-In the next post, we'll look at how we deploy our site.
+In the next post, we'll look at how we host our site.